Miller-Media/protect-the-children/readme.txt

 3. Admin screen for child post when being protected by parent

 == Changelog ==

+= 1.2.3 =
+* Bug fix for password protection input on child and grandchild posts

 = 1.2.2 =
 * Support for password protection of grandchildren/nested child posts